 Think Twice Before Visiting These Dangerous South American Destinations

-South America has a certain allure that can't be denied.
-Its bustling cities and vibrant cultures draw tourists from across the world.
+South America's bustling cities and vibrant cultures draw tourists from across the world.
 But make no mistake, there are some destinations across the continent that even seasoned travelers may want to think twice about visiting.
-Though history buffs may love the idea of treading the same streets as drug kingpin Pablo Escobar in Medellín, Colombia, trying out one of Brazil's famous caipirinha cocktails from a stand in a favela, or hiking one of South America's most iconic trails, we'd recommend researching the destination before booking your next flight.
+Though history buffs may love the idea of treading the same streets as drug kingpin Pablo Escobar in Medellín, trying out one of Brazil's famous caipirinha cocktails in a favela, or hiking one of South America's most iconic trails, we'd recommend researching the destination before booking your next flight.

 Advertisement

-Just like every travel hotspot worldwide, there are advantages and disadvantages to every town, city, and village.
-However, crime statistics help us dodge areas where the bad outweighs the good.
-In 2021 alone, there were 55,100 gun-related homicides in South America, according to a 2023 global study published by the United Nations Office on Drugs and Crime.
-Some places in South America are better avoided if you want a stress-free trip where you can feel safe to explore.
-According to research, including U.S. travel advisories and advice from government tourist boards, you may want to take these destinations off your must-visit list for now.
+Of course, there are advantages and disadvantages to every destination, but crime statistics help us dodge areas where the bad outweighs the good.
+In 2021 alone, there were 55,100 gun-related homicides in South America, according to a 2023 global study published by the United Nations.
+Some places are better avoided if you want a stress-free trip where you can feel safe to explore.
+Considering these destinations' political situations and government travel advisories, here are some places you should avoid for now.

 Medellín, Colombia

-Many may remember Medellín, Colombia, as the stomping ground of infamous cartel leader, Pablo Escobar.
+Many remember Medellín, Colombia, as the stomping ground of infamous cartel leader, Pablo Escobar.
 During his reign throughout the 1980s and early '90s, Escobar brought with him violence and wealth.
-To this day, many people in the area have surprisingly fond memories of the cocaine-pushing philanthropist, with many calling him by his beloved nickname, Pablito, even though he was killed decades ago in 1993.
+Some locals have surprisingly fond memories, with many calling him by his beloved nickname, Pablito.
 Though Escobar's cartel is no longer in operation, Medellín can still be a dicey place to visit.

 Advertisement

 Political Science Professor Pedro Piedrahíta Bustamante at the University of Medellín told The Guardian, "Medellín is a nucleus of transnational crime networks."
-He went on to emphasize that weapons were a big issue, adding, "That's why, despite all the transformations of the last decades, negative indicators of crime persist in the city."
+He emphasized that weapons were a big issue, adding, "That's why, despite all the transformations of the last decades, negative indicators of crime persist in the city."
 The U.S. Embassy in Colombia also reported several homicides of American citizens in 2023 that seem to have targeted victims through dating apps.
+The United States government has issued a level 3 (of 4) warning against travel to the entire country.

-However, the overall crime rate in Medellín continues to drop.
-It has come a long way since its Escobar days, and many intrepid travelers are now flocking to the city to enjoy its comfortable climate, delicious street food, and world-famous Colombian coffee.
+However, the overall crime rate in Medellín continues to drop, and many intrepid travelers are flocking to the city to enjoy its comfortable climate, delicious street food, and world-famous coffee.
 It's also an excellent place to practice your Spanish, as the Colombian accent is often considered the easiest for foreigners to understand.
-The relatively low cost of living has helped it become an increasingly popular destination among backpackers and digital nomads.
-Staying alert, avoiding dating apps, not engaging in drugs or other illegal activities, and researching which neighborhoods to avoid can reduce risk on a trip to Medellín.
+The relatively low cost of living has made it an increasingly popular destination among backpackers and digital nomads.
+Staying alert, avoiding dating apps, not engaging in illegal activities, and researching neighborhoods to avoid can reduce risk on a trip to Medellín.

 Advertisement